ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### Equipment

-To specify which equipment was used to create or update a _Data Entity_, the _RO-Crate_ JSON-LD should have a _Context Entity_ for each item of equipment which SHOULD be of `@type` [IndividualProduct](http://schema.org/IndividualProduct).
+To specify which equipment was used to create or update a _Data Entity_, the _RO-Crate_ JSON-LD SHOULD have a _Context Entity_ for each item of equipment which SHOULD be of `@type` [IndividualProduct](http://schema.org/IndividualProduct).
 The entity SHOULD have a serial number, manufacturer that identifies it as completely as possible.
 In this case the equipment is a bespoke machine.
 The equipment SHOULD be described on a web page, and the address of the description SHOULD be used as its `@id`.

 ```json